cameron-barrett/camb/commonplace.md

 verb, every passive construction that leaves the reader unsure of who is doing what—these are the thousand and one adulterants that weaken the strength of a sentence. -- On Writing Well, p.
 12

+### Robert Shiller
+Professor Shiller presents the history of thought underpinning financial markets, and explains their role as tools for building a better society.
+[Financial Markets (2011)](https://www.youtube.com/watch?v=WQui_3Hpmmc&list=PL8FB14A2200B87185).
+The guest lecture by David Swensen is excellent.